>

 The 2024 NAR settlement created a once-in-a-generation opportunity for home buyers: the ability to choose how their agent is paid, transparently and in writing, before the process begins.

-A flat fee buyer agent gives you full professional representation for a fixed, predictable cost — and in DFW's $400K–$1M market, the flat fee is typically a fraction of what a percentage-based commission would be on the same transaction.
+A 1% buyer agent fee gives you full professional representation for a predictable, proportional cost — and in DFW's $400K–$1M market, that fee is typically less than a third of what a traditional percentage-based commission would be on the same transaction.

 If you're planning to buy in the next 3–12 months, the best first move is simple: reserve your spot with EXL Realty Group before your first home tour.
 You'll know upfront what the fee is, what's included, and how any closing credit is structured — before you tour a single home.